Skip to main content

 The purpose of this Act is to:

-1. Pilot a regional, publicly funded universal healthcare program.
+• Establish a regional, publicly funded universal healthcare pilot program.

-2. Evaluate real world healthcare delivery costs, access, outcomes, and feasibility.
+• Evaluate real world healthcare delivery across the dimensions of cost, access, outcomes, and operational feasibility.

-3. Establish a scalable, data driven model for national health coverage expansion.
+• Create a scalable, data driven model to inform any future expansion of national health coverage.

 (a) Acquisition and Reopening of Medical Facilities

-• Acquire ownership of Crozer-Chester Medical Center and Taylor Hospital, located in the Commonwealth of Pennsylvania.
+• Acquiring ownership of Crozer Chester Medical Center and Taylor Hospital, located in the Commonwealth of Pennsylvania.

-• Reopen and refurbish these facilities for public operation.
+• Reopening and refurbishing both facilities for public operation.

-• Hire qualified public health and hospital administration personnel.
+• Hiring qualified public health and hospital administration personnel.

-• Fund immediate startup and infrastructure development costs.
+• Funding immediate startup and infrastructure development costs.

 (b) Operational Budget